qdu-bioinfo/Phylo-Spec/README.md

 ## Introduction

-Phylo-Spec, a phylogeny-driven deep learning algorithm, integrates microbial richness within a phylogenetic hierarchy and assigns unclassified species to virtual nodes, reducing data misalignment and uncertainty.
-Phylo-Spec outperforms existing methods in synthetic and real-world datasets, demonstrating superior accuracy in classifying diseases like IBD, CRC, and T2D, establishing it as a robust tool for microbiome-based health prediction.
+Phylo-Spec is a phylogenetic-based deep learning algorithm that integrates microbial richness into phylogenetic hierarchies and assigns unclassified species to virtual nodes, thereby reducing data misalignment and uncertainty.
+Phylo-Spec outperforms existing methods in both synthetic and real datasets, and demonstrates excellent accuracy in the classification of diseases such as inflammatory bowel disease (IBD), colorectal cancer (CRC), and type 2 diabetes (T2D), making it a powerful tool for microbiome-based health prediction.
+The following features support both binary and multi-classification and automatically identify

 ## Package requirement